 Under Ohio law it is the responsibility of owners of manufactured homes (house trailers) to register their homes with the County Auditor for tax purposes.
 Annually, the Auditor's office assesses each manufactured home and prepares a tax duplicate.
 Tax bills are sent to each owner semi-annually.
 The House Trailer tax is distributed back to the local taxing districts in the same manner as real estate taxes.
 In Lake County there are over two thousand (2,000) trailers on the tax duplicate.

 The Auditor is the Sealer of Weights and Measures for the entire County, thus protecting the general public from the possible loss that may occur from faulty measuring devices such as scales.
 The method of enforcement is to perform "spot checks" on pre-packaged items to test the accuracy of the weight of the contents.
 Also, all scales and gasoline pumps are inspected on a regular basis.
 The Auditor is charged with the responsibility of insuring that all State laws relating to weights and measures are strictly enforced.

 The Auditor's Office is the focal point in the County for issuance of licenses for dogs, kennels, vendors and cigarettes.

 Dog licenses comprise the largest number of licenses sold.
 The annual dog registration is a service designed to benefit the animal, its owner, and the community.

-Vendor's licenses authorize businesses to sell tangible property to the public collecting sales tax, of which part is returned for use on the local level.
+Vendor licenses authorize businesses to sell tangible property to the public collecting sales tax, part of which is returned for use on the local level.

 Data Processing Board